 Reducing the load of the grid

 With lots and lots of bidirectional charging vehicles, the grid can benefit from a mass effect.
 The load of the grid can be reduced for peak hours, such as 4 pm-8 pm, when workers and students typically come home and start cooking or using other electrical devices.
 With many bi-directional charging vehicles connected to the grid, this peak load can be reduced for the grid.
 Consequently, the risk of grid outages can be reduced for all.
+Some researchers propose a remotely controlled charging process for EVs to optimize the utilization of the grid. (source: IEEE)

 Use of wind-power and solar-power